Peloton launches new premium exercise bike and more affordable treadmill

-A few days ago, rumors began to circulate that the company had some new launches up its sleeve, and it appears that those murmurings were correct, as the company has revealed a pair of new devices for interactive home workouts: a high-end exercise bike called the Peloton Bike+, and a more affordable new version of the Peloton Tread treadmill.
+A few days ago, rumors began to circulate that Peloton had some new launches up its sleeve, and it appears that those murmurings were correct – the company has just revealed a pair of new devices for interactive home workouts: a high-end exercise bike called the Peloton Bike+, and a more affordable new version of the Peloton Tread treadmill.

 These new additions mean there are now four machines in Peloton's lineup, at different price points to make interactive workouts available to more people.